Financing Your Legal Education

 • 8.
 Receive Tuition Bill (Mid-July)

 • 9.
-Receive Loan Disbursement and Refund (Mid-August)
+Receive Loan Disbursement and Refund (MAugust)

 Loan disbursement occurs once the above steps are properly completed.
-This means your student loan funds will be applied to the charges on your student account, including any expenses to which you have opted to have included.
-Any funds over and above the charges on your student account will be refunded to you so that you may pay for costs that are not charged through the University, such as housing.
-Refunds are not processed until after the first week of school, so please plan accordingly.
+Once the loan is disbursed, the loan funds will be applied to the charges on your student account, including any charges you have authorized the University to pay using federal loan funds (see Complete Title IV Authorization above).
+Any excess federal loan funds will be refunded so that you may pay for costs not charged through the University, such as housing.
+If all the steps have been completed in a timely fashion, students can expect their refunds within the first two weeks of school.
+Please plan accordingly.

 Financial Aid Forms